 Application Review Process

 Our application process begins with submission of a completed application to the Graduate College which includes three letters of recommendation, all higher education transcripts, GRE scores, TOEFL scores (if not a native English speaker) and the associated application fee.
 The CMB Recruitment and Admissions Committee will review completed applications for appropriate qualifications, skills, knowledge and motivation.
 Decisions will be based on a variety of criteria, including: undergraduate GPA, GRE scores, letters of reference, statement of purpose, educational background as demonstrated on all transcripts and an interview (Skype, phone, or on-campus).

 Competitive international applicants will be interviewed by telephone or Skype.
-Competitive domestic applicants will be invited to visit campus for interviews on one of the following dates in 2014: January 10th-11th, January 24th-25th, and February 7th-8th.
+Competitive domestic applicants will be invited to visit campus for interviews on one of the following dates in 2015: January 9th-10th and January 23rd-24th.
 This weekend stay provides ample opportunities for potential students to interact with faculty and current students, as well as learn about Burlington and the surrounding area.
 In general, admission to the CMB Program requires a minimum average of 60th percentile on verbal, quantitative and written sections of the GRE, a TOEFL score of 100 and competitive supplemental materials and laboratory experience.

 If you have any questions about your qualifications, please email us.

 For more information regarding the official application process see our Graduate Admissions page.